 thing they tell us in self-defence classes is to always avoid a battle, because

 it is better to be poorer, or ridiculed, or saddened, or depressed,

 than it is to be dead or injured.

-+++: Saladin took a huge risk in liberating Palestine from Christian rule,
++++: Saladin took a huge risk in liberating Palestine from the rule

 but it had to be done, and he did it by being fair, and chivalrous and

 forgiving, and became an instant hero and a model for emulation for centuries.